dltj/dltj-blog/content/2022-03-10-internet-sanctions.md

 Who would implement the decision?
 To say nothing of the consequences of trying to impose an Internet Sanction on a government or a country.

-{{ image(float="right", width="320", localsrc="2022/2022-03-10-woodyatpch-tweet.png", alt="Screen capture of Bill Woodcock's tweet: 'Ten days and dozens of authors working together, we now have a document that describes the Internet infrastructure governance community's position on sanctions: what's appropriate, and a multistakeholder governance method for their imposition'", ahref="https://twitter.com/woodyatpch/status/1501820133227974656") }}
+{{ image(div_float="right", width="320", localsrc="2022/2022-03-10-woodyatpch-tweet.png", alt="Screen capture of Bill Woodcock's tweet: 'Ten days and dozens of authors working together, we now have a document that describes the Internet infrastructure governance community's position on sanctions: what's appropriate, and a multistakeholder governance method for their imposition'", ahref="https://twitter.com/woodyatpch/status/1501820133227974656") }}

 The internet as we know it is a quirky beast.
 It is called "inter-net" because it is formed as the interconnection of independent networks plus a healthy dose of human capital (and independent streams of monetary capital), reliance on openly-published and open-ended standards, interpersonal trust, and—quite frankly—quite a bit of luck.